76-3701. Act, how cited.

 (a) States the findings of the court;

-(b) Orders the divestment of the interest in the real estate of the person or entity that violated the act;
+(b) Orders the divestment of the interest in the real estate of the person that violated the act;

-(c) Notifies the Governor that the title to such real estate is ordered divested by the decree of the court;
+(c) Orders the Attorney General or retained outside counsel to promptly notify the Governor and the Clerk of the Legislature that the title to such real estate is ordered divested by the decree of the court;

 (d) Orders the Attorney General or retained outside counsel to promptly record a copy of such divestment order with the register of deeds of each county in which all or part of the real estate is located;